Thanas-Fuqi/BrookshearMachine_PY/Connways_Game_Of_Life/README.md

 * **Buffer/Screen:** Each update is done on the buffer using data from the current screen.
 After a full update every byte of the buffer is copied to the screen and then zeroed.
 After the copy-update cycle finishes the screen section is displayed.

 ## Usage
-To run the simulation and ensure the internal library links are handled correctly, run this command from the root folder:
+To ensure the internal library links are handled correctly, run this command from the root folder:

 ```bash
 python -m Connways_Game_Of_Life.Cellular_Automata_ML